MayankMishra4998/JavaScript-LeetCode/README.md

 The fn function takes one or two arguments:
 => arr[i] - number from the arr
 => i - index of arr[i]

+# Qua 8 :-
+Given an integer array arr and a mapping function fn, return a new array with a transformation applied to each element.